travigd/documentation/dotnet-api/competing-consumers.md

 When creating a persistent subscription the settings allow for different consumer strategies via the `WithNamedConsumerStrategy
 ` method.
 Built in strategies are defined in the enum `SystemConsumerStrategies`.

+> [!NOTE]
-<span class="note">HTTP clients bypass the consumer strategy.
+> HTTP clients bypass the consumer strategy.
 This means any ordering or pinning will be ignored.<span>

 <table>
     <thead>